 Second, there is a safety segment and a demonstration of every exercise used in the routines and she establishes good form.
 There is also a joint mobility section that takes one through a series of stretches to prepare the body for the workout.
 There are two routines, one that is approximately 40 minutes and one that is 12.
 Everyone can make 12 minutes for physical activity and it’s great to have this quick, but strong routine when time is low.
 These two routines are also structured as intervals with 1 minute rest periods on the 40 minute workout and 30 second rest periods for the 12 minute routine.
 The 40 minute session seemed to start easy enough, but don’t get it twisted, it got more and more challenging as it progressed!
 At the beginning, I was feeling like, “Okay, this isn’t bad.”
 By the end, I was like, “Whooh, is this almost over?!?
 Dang! *huff, huff!*” LOL!!

 Next, what I really liked about this DVD is that it recommends doing kettlebell barefoot!!
 That’s the first I’d ever seen that and I thought, “That is such a good idea.”
 The reason for barefoot kettlebell is to increase your balance and strengthen your stabilizing muscles.
-However, you do have to be careful to avoid dropping the bell as it could do some serious damage to the feet!
+However, you do have to be careful to avoid dropping the bell as it could do some serious damage to the toes!
 So, that being said, you would definitely need to make certain to use a bell that you are able to handle with good form.
 I’d also suggest using weight gloves if your hands get sweaty easily like mine.
 Again, you definitely don’t want to drop the bell on your foot or throw it through your TV.
 So, gloves provide me with a firm grip so that I can keep a hold of the bell through all of the exercises through to the end.